Automattic/WP-Job-Manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.3.1 =
+* Remove line breaks from markup to prevent theme issues

 = 1.3.0 =
 * When using the [jobs] shortcode without filters, if jobs > per-page show the 'load more' link